-- eligible for a payment deferral if the related mortgage loan is equal to or greater than 60 days past due and the past-due status remains unchanged for up to 6 months as of the date of evaluation. - Disaster payment deferral, which is a workout option created to assist borrowers with a disasterrelated hardship (where FEMA has declared a major disaster declaration) in order to return the mortgage loan to a current status after up to 12 months of missed payments.
-The disaster payment deferral is created for borrowers who resolved a financial hardship related to a disaster, can resume the full monthly contractual payment, cannot afford a full mortgage loan reinstatement or a repayment plan to bring the mortgage loan current, or have missed up to 12 payments.
-On March 29, 2023, FHFA announced changes to disaster payment deferral eligibility criteria for mortgage loans in the Fannie Mae and Freddie Mac portfolios.
-The updated policies were implemented in October 2023, and provide that a mortgage loan must not be within 36 months of its maturity or projected payoff date in order to obtain a disaster deferral. - Loan modifications, which involve changing the terms of the mortgage loan and may include capitalizing outstanding amounts such as delinquent interest, to the unpaid principal balance of the mortgage loan, reducing the interest rate, and extending the loan term or maturity date.
-Fannie Mae may grant partial principal forbearance in connection with loan modifications.
+- Disaster payment deferral, which is a workout option created to assist borrowers with a disasterrelated hardship (and the property has experienced an insured loss or the property or borrower's place of employment is located in a FEMA-declared disaster area eligible for individual assistance) in order to return the mortgage loan to a current status after up to 12 months of missed payments.
+The disaster payment deferral is created for borrowers who resolved a financial hardship related to a disaster, can resume the full monthly contractual payment, cannot afford a full mortgage loan reinstatement or a repayment plan to bring the mortgage loan current, or have missed up to 12 payments. - Loan modifications, which involve changing the terms of the mortgage loan by capitalizing outstanding amounts such as delinquent interest to the unpaid principal balance of the mortgage loan, and amending terms which may include reducing the interest rate, extending the loan term or maturity date, or forbearing principal.
 Principal forbearance is a change to a loan's terms to designate a portion of the principal as non-interest-bearing and non-amortizing; the designated portion of principal then becomes payable at the new maturity date, or upon the sale or transfer of the property, refinance, or payment of the interest-bearing principal balance.
-Fannie Mae has several loan modification programs.
-Servicers are provided direction on when and how to offer the various modification programs that are available based on the borrower's eligibility, including consideration of any hardship or financial documentation factors.
 See "-Loan Modifications" below. - Short sales, which involve allowing the borrower of a delinquent loan to sell the mortgaged property to an unrelated third party for fair market value in an amount that is insufficient to pay off the mortgage loan in full.
 Under Fannie Mae's standard short sale program, servicers are able to determine whether a borrower is eligible to complete a short sale.
 All short sale offers are submitted to Fannie Mae for review and decision.
 This allows Fannie Mae to expedite timelines, reduce the likelihood of fraud and significantly increase Fannie Mae's recovery compared to traditional short sale methods.
 Under certain circumstances, the borrower is required to make a cash contribution to reduce the losses on the mortgage loan.
 When an approved short sale is complete the mortgage note is cancelled, the lien of the mortgage is released and the borrower may be paid an amount to assist with relocation.
 Short sales may also be approved for a borrower who is current but is determined to be in imminent payment default.
 See "- Foreclosure Alternatives" below. - Mortgage assumptions, which involve a new party assuming the obligations of the borrower under the mortgage note and may be performed in connection with a loan modification.
 If the former borrower requests a release of liability, the servicer evaluates the new party for its ability to pay the mortgage loan (as modified, if applicable) based on Fannie Mae's standard underwriting criteria before allowing the assumption.